caroline-fernandes/Reversi-Game-with-Computer-Opponent/README.md

 a blue can be placed and then choses a position that will result in the most flips from red to blue.

+*This started as an assigment, we were given some starter code.

 Other Contributors: Donald House, Michael Ringham, Anantha Natarajan I created the computersTurn() function that was the decision making part